We organize at three different levels to advance policies that support workplace democracy:

 - State: In 2015 we supported the passage of California's AB816, a new bill authorizing the establishment of worker cooperatives in California.
 We support members in leading efforts to research, draft, and introduce state statutes to establish the worker cooperative model.
 Contact email@example.com to learn more.

-- Local: Many USFWC members are actively leading local organizing efforts in Madison WI, New York City, Oakland CA, and more.
-If you are USFWC member interested in organizing a local advocacy campaign, please contact firstname.lastname@example.org.
+- Local: Many USFWC members are actively leading local organizing efforts in Madison, New York City, Oakland, Philadelphia, and more.
+If you are USFWC member interested in organizing a local advocacy campaign, please contact Mo Manklang at firstname.lastname@example.org.

 Join other USFWC members interested in advancing worker ownership and workplace democracy through public policy efforts and advocacy campaigns.
-Launched in 2015 and gearing up for exciting work in 2016, learn more about the council’s scope of work.
+Launched in 2015, the council meets monthly to strategize and share information about local, state, and federal efforts.

-Monthly conference calls hosted 2nd Thursday of every month.
-Contact email@example.com and firstname.lastname@example.org to get involved.
+Monthly conference calls are hosted 3rd Thursday of every month at 1pm ET.
+See the events calendar to confirm the next date and time.
+Contact Mo Manklang email@example.com to get involved.

 Advocacy Map & Policy Table